jpswade/jpswade.github.io/_posts/2008-02-06-word-separators-in-urls.md

 **The history**

-It appears that originally the usage of the hyphen comes from it&#8217;s appearance in hostnames and domain names.
+It appears that originally the usage of the hyphen comes from it's appearance in hostnames and domain names.

 In the early stages of the internet, groups of developers decided to write RFC documents to introduce ideas of how they believe the internet should work.
-These RFCs quickly became the standard, which includes details such as what is classed as a valid hostname or domain name is and what isn&#8217;t.
+These RFCs quickly became the standard, which includes details such as what is classed as a valid hostname or domain name is and what isn't.

-We can clearly see the use of the &#8220;minus sign&#8221; as a separator in [RFC 952](http://tools.ietf.org/html/rfc952), although originally they weren&#8217;t there to be used in place of spaces, but simply to allow you to add suffixes to hostnames.
+We can clearly see the use of the &#8220;minus sign&#8221; as a separator in [RFC 952](http://tools.ietf.org/html/rfc952), although originally they weren't there to be used in place of spaces, but simply to allow you to add suffixes to hostnames.

 Later, the use of &#8220;hyphens&#8221; appear in [RFC 1738](http://www.faqs.org/rfcs/rfc1738) where a standard for URLs is suggested.